 These facilities can be established virtually anywhere in the country, as long as the products manufactured are sold outside of the country and if they aren't, then the foreign company must pay a customs tax - a relatively minor inconvenience when juxtaposed against the many other significant benefits that come with manufacturing in Mexico.

-In addition, the 13 Mexican Free Trade agreements allow necessary manufacturing items and finished goods to move into and out of the country without incurring tariffs.
-These two points alone make it easy to understand why companies are aggressively looking to establish operational bases in the country.
+The 13 Mexican Free Trade agreements allow necessary manufacturing items and finished goods to move into and out of the country without incurring tariffs.
+These two points alone make it easy to understand why companies are aggressively looking to establish operational bases in Mexico.